cppwfs/readmesample/README.md

 21:06:08,208  INFO pool-11-thread-4 sink.httpsource - hello world
 ```
 ## Writing data to a file.
-Continuing with theme above where we will receive data via http, we will replace the log sink with a file sink.
+Continuing with theme above where we receive data via http, we will replace the log sink with a file sink.
 By default XD will write all files to the /tmp/xd/output directory.
 But in order for us to view the resulting file, we will mount a directory on our machine to the /tmp/xd/output directory in the container.

 ### Cleanup
 First lets stop our last example.